bojtalepenye/OCTA/README.md

-# Offline Credential STuffing Attack
+# Offline Credential Stuffing Attack

 # Overview
 This script allows you to correlate known `username/email:hash:password` pairs with `username:hash` pairs, producing an output in the format `username:hash:password`.